GlacioHack/geoutils/doc/source/stats.md

 | `"sparse"` | Reduce and combine only group IDs present in each chunk | Many zones or sparsely populated group combinations |
 | `"groupwise"` | Gather complete groups from intersecting chunks, batching small groups that share chunks | Exact medians, NMAD, quantiles and custom functions |

-**`strategy="auto"` chooses `groupwise` for exact statistics**, including the default median and NMAD.
+**`strategy="auto"` chooses `groupwise` for exact statistics**, including median and NMAD in the default set.
 For mergeable statistics such as count, mean, standard deviation or sum, it uses `dense` up to 4096 declared group combinations and `sparse` above that.
 These defaults favor fast dense reductions while limiting the size of intermediate summaries.
 The `sparse` strategy uses ordinary NumPy arrays of observed groups; no sparse array dependency is required.

 Exact statistics require a complete group's values to fit in memory.
 Use `subsample` and `random_state` for a